Louise Emerson Ronnebeck: New Deal murals

 Emerson's second Section mural commission was designed for the post office in Grand Junction, Colorado.
 The Harvest (7'x 9' oil on crescent shaped canvas) was installed in the joint post office and courthouse in 1940.
 The Harvest depicts a young man and woman working together harvesting peaches, with a water wheel in the background, symbolizing "the richness that came to the land following the introduction of irrigation".

 In Engendering Culture: Manhood and Womanhood in New Deal Public Art and Theatre, Barbara Melosh describes this frequently used Section theme as the "comradely ideal".
 She writes, "[Louise] Ronnebeck invokes the comradely ideal in the image of shared labor, and she emphasizes the physicality of work in the man's muscled arms and the woman's sturdy figure".
 Similar to her Wyoming mural, the man and the woman are equals, working towards a common goal.
-The mural depicts the Ute Indians leaving the valley on the right side and the white settlers, pushing them out from the left.
+The mural depicts the Ute Indians leaving the valley on the right side, and the white settlers pushing them out from the left.
 The theme of displacement is effective and evocative of the time and the changes that had occurred and continued to occur in the West.
 Emerson's use of family, work, and local landscape reflects themes often found in American scene artworks of the 1930s.

 The Harvest mural had a life of mystery.
 By 1973, the mural was dirty and dull.
 It was shipped to Washington DC for restoration and subsequently forgotten.
 Until 1991, its whereabouts were unknown.
-The building manager of the Aspinall Federal Building in Grand Junction had come across frequent references to the mural, but could not locate it.
-Through perseverance and dogged detective work, he finally located it in New York, had it restored and returned it to Grand Junction.
+The building manager of the Aspinall Federal Building in Grand Junction had encountered frequent references to the mural but could not locate it.
+Through perseverance and dogged detective work, he finally located it in New York, had it restored, and returned it to Grand Junction.
 In January 1992, Emerson's son and daughter, who had modeled for the mural over 50 years earlier, unveiled it in a ceremony in Grand Junction's Wayne N. Aspinall Federal Building and Courthouse, where it remains today.